nolar/looptime/docs/configuration.rst

 ``start`` (``float`` or ``None``, or a no-argument callable that returns the same) is the initial time of the event loop.

-If it is a callable, it is invoked once per event loop to get the value: e.g., ``start=time.monotonic`` to align with the true time, or ``start=lambda: random.random() * 100`` to add some unpredictability.
+If it is a callable, it is invoked once per test to get the value: e.g., ``start=time.monotonic`` to align with the true time, or ``start=lambda: random.random() * 100`` to add some unpredictability.